Caulfield Grammarians Football Club

-Caulfield Grammarians Football Club, is an Australian rules football club based in Caulfield East, Victoria.
-The club, composed of Caulfield Grammar School alumni is, along with Old Melburnians, the (equal) second oldest consecutively competing team in the Victorian Amateur Football Association (VAFA) (the oldest being Collegians).
+The Caulfield Grammarians Football Club is an Australian rules football club based in Caulfield East, Victoria.
+The club, composed of Caulfield Grammar School alumni is, the (equal) second oldest consecutively competing team in the Victorian Amateur Football Association (VAFA).

 The team entered the competition in 1920, and has competed continuously since that time (competition was suspended from 1940 to 1945 during World War II).
-In 2020, the club’s centenary year, all 6 teams will be playing in their respective A Grades.
+In 2020, the club’s centenary year, all 6 teams were in their respective A Grades.

-Their home ground is the Glenhuntly Oval, at the corner of Neerim Road and Booran Road.
+Their home ground is the Glen Huntly Oval, at the corner of Neerim Road and Booran Road.

 Caulfield Grammar "Old Boys"

 From time to time various teams of "Old Boys" were selected to play against the school's team.
 The first of these matches took place on 15 August 1889, and matches such as these took place on a regular basis from 1907 to 1914 (when the matches ceased due to World War I).